What's happened

 How we got here

-The US conducted a military operation in Venezuela, capturing President Nicolas Maduro, which led the FAA to restrict Caribbean airspace for safety reasons.
-This action caused immediate cancellations of hundreds of flights across the region, affecting major airlines and travelers.
-Airlines waived change fees to manage the disruption, which is expected to last several days.
+The US military conducted an operation in Venezuela, capturing President Nicolas Maduro, which led the FAA to impose temporary restrictions on Caribbean airspace for safety reasons.
+This caused immediate cancellations of hundreds of flights across the region, affecting major hubs like Puerto Rico and the Virgin Islands.
+Airlines responded by waiving change fees and adding extra flights to accommodate stranded travelers.
+The restrictions were initially set to last several days but have since been lifted, allowing airlines to restore normal service.

 Go deeper